Are you planning a trip to Dzongu in Sikkim? This detailed Dzongu travel guide will help you plan a memorable trip to this offbeat place in Sikkim.

-Mangan, which is a small town 25 kilometers away, being the district headquarters boasts of all necessary facilities like petrol pump, hospital, collectorate offices, wine shops and mediocre restaurants beside many shops.
+Mangan, which is a small town 25 kilometers away, being the district headquarters boasts of all necessary facilities like a petrol pump, hospital, collectorate offices, wine shops and mediocre restaurants beside many shops.

-Everything this place is may not remain as such in the coming years, but whilst it is, Dzongu will not disappoint you.
-The essential rawness of nature, the primordial serenity of the Himalayas is still frozen in secrecy in Dzongu.
+Everything this place is may not remain as such in the coming years, but while it is, Dzongu will not disappoint you.
+The essential rawness of nature, the primordial serenity of the Himalayas, is still frozen in secrecy in Dzongu.

 If you like the article, please feel free to share it with any of your family or friends who are planning a trip to Sikkim & Dzongu.
 In the next article of the series, I am going to talk more about another hidden gem of a place from the North Eastern Himalayas.

 Now step out to experience the charm and beauty of this fantastic place in the Himalayas and share your experience with us too 🙂 :).

 Follow me on Instagram and Ask any questions you might have for me!!

 Comments section gets closed in 90 days.
 You can follow my YouTube Channel or follow me on Instagram to ask your travel questions.
 I also conduct a weekly Q&A session every Saturday evening on Instagram, so see you there !!

 Excellent information on Dzongu, since I am going to this region in November , i need your help to sort out the transportation.